abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Mapping Overrides Syntax

-Several situations occur where opertaion to privilege mapping varies from what might be specified at an entity schema level.
+Several situations occur where operation to privilege mapping varies from what might be specified at an entity schema level.
 These situations are:
 * Property Override - Where a property has different privilege requirements that the resource (document) it is in.
 For example, the Password property on the ManagerAccountresource requires the "ConfigureSelf" or the "ConfigureUser" privilege to change in contrast